 You’ll find the promontory known as Slea Head on the mighty Dingle Peninsula in County Kerry where it’s home to little coastal villages, ancient sites and scenery that’ll knock you sideways.

-The Slea Head Drive starts and finishes in Dingle.
-The entire route is clearly labelled from beginning to end, so you don’t have to worry about getting lost.
+The Slea Head Drive starts and finishes in the lively little town of Dingle.
 Aim for the Dingle Distillery and you’ll find the beginning of the drive without any hassle.

 It’s recommended that you drive the Slea Head loop clockwise, as you’ll avoid meeting large tour buses head-on.
 To be honest, I can’t see why anyone would drive it counterclockwise – you get a heap of great views when you spin along it clockwise.